Skip to content

 }

-Creates a Zenoh publisher and returns a handle.
+Creates a publisher and returns a handle.
 Also tracks whether any subscribers are currently matching — useful to avoid encoding or sending data when nobody is listening.

 import { usePublisher, json } from "@adamo/react";